 You used to set up your views in Universal Analytics (UA) and customize them as you wanted.
-But when you get into the “Admin” section of GA4 to set up a view, you will see no option for views in there!
+But when you get into the “Admin” section of GA4, you will see no option for views!

 GA4 utilises an event-based, mobile-first model.
 So Google made some changes in its interface to adjust to this new model.
 Therefore, you can’t find a lot of stuff in GA4 that you are familiar with through Universal Analytics.

-Instead of views, you have only one reporting view.
-Instead of making custom views as you used to do in Universal Analytics, you can now apply data filters to your reporting view.
+Instead of multiple views, you only have one reporting view.
+And instead of making custom views, you now apply data filters.

 In UA, you can create up to 25 views for each property.
-To see views in Universal Analytics, you need to go through this process accounts > properties > views.
+To see views in Universal Analytics, you need to go to accounts > properties > views.
 Your views are used to create custom data segments, to which you can add filters.

-Some regular uses of views in UA include excluding internal traffic and filtering traffic from specific subdomains.
-You can also aim for goals and conversions for a particular view to calculate them for that dataset.
+Some regular uses of views in UA are excluding internal traffic and filtering traffic from specific subdomains.
+You can also set goals and conversions for a particular view.

 You can create many additional views based on your business and goals.
 This was a very useful feature.
-But this does mean that many are still hesitant to switch to GA4.
+Unfortunately, this does mean that many are still hesitant to switch to GA4.

 So, What does GA4 use if it doesn’t have views?
-Or How can you use it to do the stuff you were doing with Views in Universal Analytics?
-Well, It uses a single reporting system that is fed by data streams instead of views.
+How can you use it to do the stuff your views were doing in Universal Analytics?
+Well, it uses a single reporting system that is fed by data streams instead.

-Data streams are data sources that can include your website, iOS app, and Android app.
-You can have any or all three in one GA4 Property.
+Data streams are data sources that can include data collected from your website, iOS app, and Android app.
+You can even have any or all three in one GA4 Property.
 In GA4, you can apply property-level filters to customize your single report view.